The 8 Most Popular CRM Software Solutions in 2023

 Enabling unlimited users and up to one million contacts, it’s a solid option for budget-conscious businesses.
 However, some of its features are limited – for example, you can only save up to five email templates, and the chatbots you can set up aren’t exactly the smartest peas in the pod.

 The key advantage offered by HubSpot is its ability to take care of several vital business needs within the confines of a single, very powerful application.
-Of course, you will need to pay if you want additional hubs, but you may find that the convenience and intuitiveness of the system makes this worthwhile.
+Of course, you will need to pay if you want additional hubs, but you may find that the convenience and intuitiveness of the system make this worthwhile.

 For a paid package, prices start from $50 per user, per month.